nextcloud/documentation/admin_manual/configuration/external_storage_configuration_gui.rst

 when there are many concurrent users transferring data with a higher volume over a small bandwidth wire. ownCloud may need in these cases an amount of temporary space which could exeed the server capabilities.
-Example: 100 concurrent users uploading each a file having 300MB with a total transfer trime of 6000s (1h 40min).
+Example: 100 concurrent users uploading each a file having 300MB with a total transfer time of 6000s (1h 40min).
 The temporary space needed by ownCloud for this period of time is 30GB.
 Even though it is not mandatory, the location of the temp directory used by ownCloud can be configured manually.
-To do so, you need to maintain the 'tempdirectory' parameter described in config.sample.php
+To do so, you need to maintain the ``tempdirectory`` parameter described in ``config.sample.php``

 As of writing, following external storage list uses temp files for up/download: